LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 Steeve O. Buckridge - #105 Lake Ontario Hall, (616) 331-8550, firstname.lastname@example.org

-Director of Area and Global Studies and Professor of History
+Director of Namibia Study Abroad and Professor of History

 Fields: African History, Caribbean History and Material Culture, Costume and Dress, Gender & Sexuality